kixxauth/dev_proxy/README.md

 An HTTP proxy designed to speed local development of web applications running from other local development environments (like Rails).

-Dev Proxy is basically a reverse proxy with caching built in, running on a Node.js server.
-The caching and reverse proxy settings are very easy to configure.
+Dev Proxy is basically a reverse proxy with caching built in, running on a Node.js server, with simple to use caching and reverse proxy configurations.

-*Dev Proxy is a command line tool for Mac and Linux.*
+*Note: Dev Proxy is a command line tool for Mac and Linux.*

 ## Installation
 Use NPM to install Dev Proxy for use on the command line globally: